deepgram/kur/docs/source/specification.rst

 	- ``key``: str or None (default: None).
 The name of the key in the JSONL metadata file which contains the ground-truth transcripts.
 If None, defaults to "text".
+	- ``bucket``: float or None (default: None).
+If not None, then the number of frames of audio in each batch are rounded up to the nearest multiple of ``bucket`` seconds.
+Otherwise, no additional rounding/padding is applied.
+The number of frames of required audio are derived from the bucket time (in seconds) by assuming that each audio frame has duration 10ms.

   The speech recognition supplier will produce the following data sources that you can use in your model: